PADI Underwater Naturalist

 A £50 deposit is required when you book your programme with Aquasport.
 Balance of payment is due two weeks prior to the start of your training.

-Starting on Friday evenings at 6.30pm and continuing on Saturday and Sunday for the experience dives.
+Starting on Friday evenings at 6.30pm and continuing on Saturday for the experience dives.

 Where can I go from here?